What is commodity trading and how does it work?

 Leverage and access

 Trading commodities via CFDs allows exposure with relatively small upfront capital, increasing potential returns.
-However, leverage can also amplify potential losses, trigger margin calls or force position closures.
+However, leverage can also amplify potential losses, trigger margin calls or force position closures if the market moves against you.

 External factors